When it comes to holidays such as Mother's Day, Jehovah's Witnesses consider the following:

 It is noteworthy that even though humans are not exalted, men are given more prominence and responsibility than women.
 See Equality,

 Also the organization exalts the human religion of Jehovah's Witnesses above all other faiths and belief systems.
-WT, Dec 1, 1991, Article: 'Breaking Free From False Religion.'
+Watchtower Magazine, Dec 1, 1991, Article: 'Breaking Free From False Religion.'

 Disagreeing with the organization is considered virtually the same as rebelling against God.